 Additional living expenses determined by your individual financial need and the amount of funds allowed to you by Kansas law

 These costs are covered by American Adoptions and the adoptive family you choose for your baby.
 We understand how difficult it can be to continue to work and go about your life while pregnant and creating an adoption plan, especially if money is tight.
 The living expenses are there to help you get through your pregnancy without having to worry about finances on top of everything else.

 You can find out more information about potential financial assistance available to you for adoption in Kansas by calling one of our adoption professionals for free at 1-800-ADOPTION, or fill out one of our online contact forms here.

 How the Amount of Your Financial Assistance is Determined [Find Out What is Available to You]

 While essential services such as free medical care, 24/7 adoption counseling, and legal representation are always provided for women through American Adoptions, the factors that determine the amount of additional adoption financial assistance you may qualify for include:

 Your current living situation

 Your current income status

-For example, a pregnant teenager who is in high school and has the financial support of her parents while creating an adoption plan will not need as much financial assistance as a woman who is supporting herself and her children on one source of income.
+For example, a pregnant teenager who is in high school and has the financial support of her parents while creating an adoption plan may not need as much financial assistance as a woman who is supporting herself and her children on one source of income.
 Some women considering adoption in Kansas have support from friends or family; others do not.
-So some women will need more financial help throughout their pregnancy than others.
+So, some women will need more financial help throughout their pregnancy than others.

-If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that you don’t have to worry about money adding stress to your situation.
+If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that like Sara, you don’t have to worry about money adding stress to your situation.